mbmorrissey/mbmorrissey.github.io/_pages/publications.md

 0. SF Walmsley, MB Morrissey.
 2022.
 Causation, not collinearity: Identifying sources of bias when modelling the evolution of brain size and other allometric traits.
 Evolution letters 6: 234-244.
 0. T Bonnet, MB Morrissey, ...
 LEB Kruuk.
 2022.
 Genetic variance in fitness indicates rapid contemporary adaptive evolution in wild animals.
 Science 376 (6596), 1012-1016.
 0. CF Purchase, AC Rooke, MJ Gaudry, JR Treberg, EA Mittell, MB Morrissey and MD Rennie.
 2022.
 A synthesis of senescence predictions for indeterminate growth, and support from multiple tests in wild lake trout.
 Proceedings of the Royal Society B 289: 20212146.
-0. MJCrawley, RJ Pakeman, SD Albon, JG Pilkington, IR Stevenson, MB Morrissey, OR Jones, EAllan, AI Bento, HHipperson, G Asefa, JM Pemberton.
+0. MJ Crawley, RJ Pakeman, SD Albon, JG Pilkington, IR Stevenson, MB Morrissey, OR Jones, EAllan, AI Bento, HHipperson, G Asefa, JM Pemberton.
 2021.
 The dynamics of vegetation grazed by a food‐limited population of Soay sheep on St Kilda.
 Journal of Ecology 109: 3988-4006
 0. QJB Horta-Lacueva, SS Snorrason, MB Morrissey, CAL Leblanc and KH Kapralova.
 2021.
 Multivariate analysis of morphology, behaviour, growth and developmental timing in hybrids brings new insights into the divergence of sympatric Arctic charr morphs.
 BMC Ecology and Evolution 21: 1-15.
 0. IT Dȩbicki, EA Mittell, BK Kristjánsson, CA Leblanc, MB Morrissey and K Terzić.
 2021.
 Re-identification of individuals from images using spot constellations: a case study in Arctic charr (*Salvelinus alpinus*).
 Royal Society Open Science 8: 201768.
 0. QJB Horta-Lacueva, D Benhaïm, MB Morrissey, SS Snorrason and KH Kapralova.
 2021.
 Animal personality adds complexity to the processes of divergence between sympatric morphs of Arctic charr.
 Animal Behaviour 175, 57-73.